Home page

 Appeals & Sentencing

 • United States v.
-"Taylor" - Began representing Mr. Taylor at sentencing at the conclusion of his re-trial on fraud and conspiracy charges, and obtained a non-Guidelines sentence of twelve months and one day, when the government urged, and Mr.Taylor was at risk of, a 57-month sentence.
-The case also involved litigating complicated forfeiture issues in the context of a "white collar" criminal case.
+"Taylor" - Began representing Mr. Taylor at sentencing at the conclusion of his re-trial on fraud and conspiracy charges, and obtained a non-Guidelines sentence of one year and one day, when the government urged, and Mr.Taylor was at risk of, a 57-month sentence.
+The case also involved litigating complicated forfeiture issues in the context of a "white collar" criminal case;

 • United States v.
-"Rogers" - The firm began representing Ms. Rogers at the sentencing and appeal phase and obtained a non-Guidelines sentence of 28 months even though the Sentencing Guidelines prescribed - and the government urged - a sentence of 30 years to life.
-Ms. Rogers's appeal from her conviction remains pending.
+"Rogers" - The firm began representing Ms. Rogers at the sentencing and appeal phase and obtained a non-Guidelines sentence of 28 months even though the Sentencing Guidelines prescribed - and the government urged - a sentence of 30 years to life;

 • United States v.
-"Cooper" - Appeal from conviction after trial in Embassy Bombings prosecution involving warrantless wiretapping and search of U.S. citizen overseas; application of Classified Information Procedures Act; materiality of primary government witness's statements that were recorded pretrial but not produced to the defense until a year after trial.
+"Cooper" - Appeal from conviction after trial in Embassy Bombings prosecution involving warrantless wiretapping and search of U.S. citizen overseas; application of Classified Information Procedures Act; materiality of primary government witness's statements that were recorded pretrial but not produced to the defense until a year after trial, and sentencing (resulting in remand for re-sentencing); and

 • United States v.
 "Burns" - Appeal from conviction after trial involving admissibility of (a) classified evidence shown to the jury but not to the defendant, (b) statements obtained from the defendant while he was in the custody of a foreign government, after consultation with U.S. agents; and (c) videotaped deposition testimony of foreign law enforcement agents, in a foreign country, with the defendant not present (but observing via video conferencing).